FedEx Express Flight 80

-FedEx Express Flight 80 was a scheduled cargo flight from Guangzhou Baiyun International Airport, China to Narita International Airport, Japan operated by FedEx Express.
-At 06:48 JST (UTC+09:00) on March 23, 2009, the McDonnell Douglas MD-11F (N526FE) operating the flight crashed while attempting a landing on Runway 34L in gusty and highly variable weather conditions, including winds in excess of 40 kn.
-The aircraft became destabilized after the flare, which was executed late and with excessive nose-up elevator input.
-Subsequently, large, nose-down inputs caused abrupt changes in the plane's pitch and increased the speed and severity of touchdowns during the bounced landing.
-This resulted in a structural failure of the landing gear and airframe.
-The plane came to a stop off of the runway, with the plane both inverted and on fire.
-The captain and first officer were the only occupants, and were both killed in the crash.
+FedEx Express Flight 80 was a scheduled cargo flight from Guangzhou Baiyun International Airport, China, to Narita International Airport, Japan, operated by FedEx Express.
+At 06:48 JST (UTC+09:00) on 23 March 2009, the McDonnell Douglas MD-11 registered N526FE operating the flight crashed while attempting a landing on Runway 34L in gusty and highly variable weather conditions, including winds in excess of 40 kn.
+The aircraft became destabilized after the fatigued co-pilot's delayed start of the landing flare, subsequently exacerbated by his excessively large, nose-down inputs causing abrupt changes in the plane's pitch, increasing the speed and severity of repeated touchdowns during the bounced landing.
+This resulted in a structural failure of the landing gear and airframe, with the left wing detaching and power of the jet on the right wing thus causing the plane to roll.
+The plane came to a stop off of the runway, with the plane inverted and on fire.
+The captain and first officer, who were the only occupants, survived the initial crash.
 The airport's rescue crew got the pilots out of the aircraft and tried getting them to a hospital, but the crew succumbed to their injuries before they could receive medical attention.

-Crash
+Accident

 The flight took off from Guangzhou at 02:06 CST (UTC+8:00) and was expected to arrive at Narita at 06:53 JST (UTC+9:00), a planned flight time of just under four hours.
-At 06:43:57, air traffic control informed the flight crew that a 747 had landed at 06:41 and reported wind shear of ±15 kn below 2000 ft.
+At 06:43:57, air traffic control informed the flight crew that a Boeing 747 had landed at 06:41 and reported wind shear of ±15 kn below 2000 ft.
 Surface winds at the time of the accident were reported from 320° at 26 kn gusting to 40 kn.
-After making a hard landing on runway 34L, the plane bounced three times, coming back down on its nose gear first (a condition called "porpoising") resulting in the loss of directional and attitudinal control.
-The left wing struck the ground as the gear failed, causing the aircraft to veer to the left, burst into flames and invert as the airframe broke up, and came to rest upside down in the grass to the left of the runway.
+After making a hard landing on runway 34L, the plane bounced three times, coming back down on its nose gear first (a condition called "porpoising") resulting in the loss of directional and altitudinal control.
+The left wing struck the ground as the left main gear collapsed, causing the aircraft to veer to the left, burst into flames and invert as the airframe broke up, and came to rest upside down in the grass to the left of the runway.
 It took firefighters about two hours to extinguish the blaze, which completely destroyed the aircraft and its contents.